M&As, Employee Costs and Labor Reallocation

 105 Pages Posted: 20 Apr 2020 Last revised: 25 Jan 2023

 Date Written: January 24, 2019

-Mergers are associated with large and persistent earnings declines for incumbent employees.
-Using employer-employee administrative data linked with information on merger activity in Brazil, I find earnings declines are entirely driven by employees who exit target firms and explained by displacement in the short run and wage declines in the long run.
-Losses of firm-specific wage premiums account for the long-lasting adverse outcomes with employees transitioning to lower-paying, lower-quality firms.
-Reallocation costs are concentrated among low-skilled and "overplaced employees."
-I argue that rent extraction from employees in firms paying high premiums is a potential source of efficiency gains in mergers.
+Mergers are associated with large and persistent earnings declines for incumbent employees in target firms.
+Linking employer-employee administrative data with information on merger activity in Brazil, I find the negative effects are entirely concentrated on employees who exit target firms and reflect displacement in the short run and wage declines in the long run.
+Low-skilled, managerial, and older employees fare worse.
+Overall, I conclude that mergers are followed by substantial reallocation costs reflecting losses of firm-specific wage premiums, matching inefficiencies, and industry-specific human capital depreciation with employees transitioning to lower-paying firms considered to be of lower productivity and employment value.

 Keywords: M&As, Displacement, Labor Mobility, Employer Fixed Effects